 Yoro Biological Corridor supports existing jobs and creates additional green employment via the Yoro Model:

-Communities of small family coffee farms already growing coffee in the region are encouraged to work together to preserve their ecosystem, and are supported by the Yoro Model with fair, stable and transparent prices for their coffee beans as well as (new) direct voluntary carbon sequestration payments.
+Communities of small family coffee farms already growing coffee in the region are working together to preserve their ecosystem, and are supported by the Yoro Model with fair, stable and transparent prices for their coffee beans in addition to voluntary carbon sequestration payments.

 Local scientists, agronomists, biologists and doctoral degree students are employed for ongoing research, including fieldwork.

-First direct export of Subirana coffee farmers in 100 years of coffee production - October 2012 Trade partnership formed between Subirana coffee producers and local biofuel producers - February 2013
+October 2012: First direct export of Subirana coffee farmers in 100 years of coffee production.
+February 2013: Trade partnership formed between Subirana coffee producers and local biofuel producers.

 Yoro Biological Corridor currently engages youth at the post-secondary level, providing training for conservation programs that lead to university doctoral degrees.
 Once graduated, students are hired to work in the corridor long-term.
 (Stable and diversified employment of this nature can be used to address current migration concerns throughout the region).